Aniruddh-Mallya/Math_for_ML/README.md

 #### This repository is a part of a coding assignment, which involves fulfiling a given set of criteria

-*The math for Machine Learning comprises of a set of key concepts and algorithms, a few of them have been executed by making use of Python Programming.*
+*The math for Machine Learning comprises of a set of key concepts and algorithms, a few of them have been executed by making use of Python Programming.
+The main topics that are covered are **Linear Algebra** and **Multi-variate Calculus** *

+**The subtopics covered in Linear Algebra are as follows:**

+1. Identifying Special Matrices
+2. Reflecting a Bear
+3. PageRank Algorithm

-**The topics covered are as follows:**
+**The subtopics covered in Multi-variate Calculus are as follows:**

 1. Identifying Special Matrices
 2. Reflecting a Bear